 Alfa Romeo Brera interior

 The Brera was first rolled out at the Geneva motor show in 2002, and it stunned the crowds.
-Styled by Giorgetto Giugiaro’s Ital Design it was never intended to become a production model.
-The prototype featured all wheel drive, carbon fibre bodywork and the engine was a 90 degree V8 that displaced 4.2 Litres and produced 402 bhp this was then set back in the chassis to aid weight distribution.
-The Brera featured the classic, long nose, short deck styling reminiscent of other powerful Italian GT’s.
-The front features the classic Alfa Romeo grill and an aggressiveness that has echo’s of "Il Mostro", the classic love-it-or-hate-it Alfa Romeo ES30 SZ from the early 1990’s.
-The wheel arches are subtly flared and with the smooth waistline the design suggested power.
+Styled by Giorgetto Giugiaro's Ital Design it was never intended to become a production model.
+The prototype featured all-wheel drive, carbon fibre bodywork and the engine was a 90 degree V8 that displaced 4.2 Litres and produced 402 bhp this was then set back in the chassis to aid weight distribution.
+The Brera featured the classic, long nose, short deck styling reminiscent of other powerful Italian GT's.
+The front features the classic Alfa Romeo grille and an aggressiveness that has echoes of "Il Mostro", the classic love-it-or-hate-it Alfa Romeo ES30 SZ from the early 1990s.
+The wheel arches are subtly flared and with the smooth waistline, the design suggested power.

-The Brera, who’s name incidentally comes from a posh suburb of Milan, has three engine options, 2.2 litre four cylinder petrol, 3.2 litre V6 petrol and 2.4 litre five cylinder diesel.
+The Brera, whose name incidentally comes from a posh suburb of Milan, has three engine options, 2.2 litre four-cylinder petrol, 3.2-litre V6 petrol and 2.4 litre five-cylinder diesel.
 The 2.2 litre engine produces 185 bhp and like the V6, is based on a GM unit.
 This engine has variable cam timing on both inlet and exhaust camshafts and has considerably more torque than the outgoing Fiat unit.
-With this engine fitted the car will come with a 6 speed manual or Q-tronic gearbox and drive will be through the front wheels.
-The V6 engine produces 260 bhp and is matched to a four-wheel drive system that normally splits the power 43/57 with the bias to the rear.
+With this engine fitted the car will come with a 6-speed manual or Q-tronic gearbox and drive will be through the front wheels.
+The V6 engine produces 260 bhp and is matched to a four-wheel-drive system that normally splits the power 43/57 with the bias to the rear.
 When the torsen c differential senses a lack of grip it can adjust the torque split from this setting so that 78% of the torque goes to the front or rear wherever it is needed.
-The V6 engine looses none of the verve of the Alfa Romeo V6 it replaces and still makes the spine tingle at high revs.
-The 2.4l, 5 cylinder, 20 valve common rail diesel with variable vane turbocharger is a carry over from the Alfa 156 and as such is a tried and trusted product; in this guise the power output is up from 175 bhp to 200 bhp and it produces a massive 400 lb foot of torque.
+The V6 engine loses none of the verve of the Alfa Romeo V6 it replaces and still makes the spine tingle at high revs.
+The 2.4l, 5 cylinder, 20 valve common rail diesel with variable vane turbocharger is a carryover from the Alfa 156 and as such is a tried and trusted product; in this guise, the power output is up from 175 bhp to 200 bhp and it produces a massive 400 lb foot of torque.

 The interior is a very nice place to be, there is a feeling of quality with every surface padded including soft cloth in the door pockets, and the centre console is made from real Aluminium.
 The instruments have the sporty feel carried over from past Alfa Romeos with all the gauges facing the driver and the leather seats are both sporty and supportive.
 Starting the engine is a matter of pressing a button and the minor Radio controls are on the adjustable steering wheel

-The Brera chassis is quite a departure from Alfa’s of the recent past and is built and I do mean built, this chassis is easily capable of taking 400bhp.
-Suspension components are twice the size of the out going GTV and even with the present 260bhp the chassis never gets flustered, it merely does exactly as you tell it, there are non of the exciting moments you get in a GTV 3.0 either, it is just crying out for more power.
-Looking at the design of the chassis in terms of bushes and fixtures it also appears to be designed to last, these parts look well engineered and at least of the same quality as there rivals but only time will tell in this department.
-Alfa have well and truly sorted out the corrosion issues with no model produced in the last 15 years showing any hint of corrosion.
+The Brera chassis is quite a departure from Alfa's of the recent past and is built and I do mean built, this chassis is easily capable of taking 400bhp.
+Suspension components are twice the size of the outgoing GTV and even with the present 260bhp the chassis never gets flustered, it merely does exactly as you tell it, there are non of the exciting moments you get in a GTV 3.0 either, it is just crying out for more power.
+Looking at the design of the chassis in terms of bushes and fixtures it also appears to be designed to last, these parts look well-engineered and at least of the same quality as their rivals but only time will tell in this department.
+Alfa has well and truly sorted out the corrosion issues with no model produced in the last 15 years showing any hint of corrosion.

 The Alfa Romeo Brera is a coupe in the tradition of Alfa Romeo, but it has some very stiff competition from the Audi TT and the Nissan 350 Z. Like the TT it started life as a show car, however the verve that makes this car an Alfa Romeo is there, setting it above its rivals.

-The Brera has just received a small face lift and its production facility in Southern Italy has been refurbished.
+The Brera has just received a small facelift and its production facility in Southern Italy has been refurbished.
 While the external revisions are minor the factory has done some major revisions under the skin and they have managed to shave up to 100kg off the kerb weight; this is a big improvement as this was one area where the car was at a disadvantage when compared to the competition.
-Importantly the weight of the unsprung components is an area where they have concentrated their efforts with the brake calipers now manufactured from a billet aluminium, together many detailed modifications to the suspension components as well as a significant reduction in the weight of the wheels.
+Importantly the weight of the unsprung components is an area where they have concentrated their efforts with the brake callipers now manufactured from billet aluminium, together with many detailed modifications to the suspension components as well as a significant reduction in the weight of the wheels.

 |2.2 JTS||32.JTS V6 Q4||2.4JTD Mjet|